-Well, our bodies naturally produce this continuous supply of Hyaluronic Acid.
+Yes, our bodies naturally produce this continuous supply of Hyaluronic Acid.
 However, about 30% of it gets degraded and reduced in quality daily.
 Furthermore, as we get older, we produce less and less Hyaluronic Acid—unfortunately, that’s the time our skin needs it most.

 So, that’s why we need to enhance our daily supply.

 Hyaluronic Acid comes in a variety of forms but is typically found in serums and moisturisers, so it is not difficult to implement it into your daily skincare routine.